mquinson/retrogames/docs/source/Scratch-the-rocket.rst

 `lander.deltay`.
 Actually, every game object as a `deltay` and a `deltax` fields that you could use.

-Once you're done, please proceed to the second game, :ref:`Lunar-Lander`.
+Once you're done, commit your code in git on need, and please proceed to the second game, :ref:`Lunar-Lander`.